seldonian-toolkit/Engine/README.md

 This will automatically run all tests in `tests/`.
 Currently, there is only one test file in this folder, called `test_parse_tree.py`.
 Pytest will find that file and run all tests within that file.

 To get more introspection into the tests see the [Pytest documentation](https://docs.pytest.org/).

+## Versioning
+The naming of versions of this software adheres to [semantic versioning](https://semver.org/).
+Pre-release versions use a major version of "0", e.g. "0.0.1" is the very first pre-release version.